 As we mentioned above, when working with the YOLO algorithm we are not searching for interesting regions in our image that could potentially contain an object.

 Instead, we are splitting our image into cells, typically using a 19×19 grid.
 Each cell is responsible for predicting 5 bounding boxes (in case there is more than one object in this cell).
 Therefore, we arrive at a large number of 1805 bounding boxes for one image.

 Most of these cells and bounding boxes will not contain an object.
 Therefore, we predict the value pc, which serves to remove boxes with low object probability and bounding boxes with the highest shared area in a process called non-max suppression.

 There are a few different implementations of the YOLO algorithm on the web.
-Darknet is one such open source neural network framework.
+Darknet is one such open source neural network framework (a PyTorch implementation can be found here or with some extra fast.ai functionality here; a Keras implementation can be found here).
 Darknet was written in the C Language and CUDAtechnology, which makes it really fast and provides for making computations on a GPU, which is essential for real-time predictions.

 Installation is simple and requires running just 3 lines of code (in order to use GPU it is necessary to modify the settings in the Makefile script after cloning the repository).
 For more details go here.

 git clone https://github.com/pjreddie/darknet cd darknet make

 After installation, we can use a pre-trained model or build a new one from scratch.
 For example here’s how you can detect objects on your image using model pre-trained on COCO dataset: